spring-labs/org.openwms.zile/README.md

 ![SA][2]

-The Activiti Explorer belongs to the group of infrastructure services and is used to create new workflows or modify existing ones at runtime.
-Also the Service Registry and Configuration service are infrastructure components used to connect all microservices and to apply configuration to them.
+The Camunda Explorer belongs to the group of infrastructure services and is used to create new workflows or modify existing ones at runtime.
+Also the Service Registry and Configuration Service are infrastructure components used to connect all microservices and to apply configuration to them.

 For distributed logging ZipKin server and ELK are used.